thomaswmorris/poemsfromtom/README.rst

     poem = curator.get_poem(context=context, weight_schemes=['context'])
     print(poem.body)

-Contextual poems are sent daily to the listserv, which can be found [here](https://thomaswmorris.github.io/poems).
+Contextual poems are sent daily to the listserv, which can be found `here <https://thomaswmorris.github.io/poems>`_.
 If you want to be on the email list, just ask me.